NiallMurphyWIT/HTB_Machine_Walkthroughs/Cicada/Cicada.md

 ![backupScript](Images/backupScript.png)

 ## User Flag
-Try and use evil-winrm with the new user credentials.
-This works and we can find the flag on the users desktop.
+Use evil-winrm with the new user credentials.
+This grants us user access to the box and we can find the flag on the users desktop.

 ```
 evil-winrm -i <target IP> -u 'emily.oscars' -p 'Q!3@Lp#M6b*7t*Vt'